unjs/unkit/README.md

 ## ⬆️ Upgrading

-Unkit uses npm dependencies with [caret range](https://nodesource.com/blog/semver-tilde-and-caret#caretflexibleminorandpatch), this mean when you freshly install `unkit`, latest features and fixes of sub-dependencies are installed.
+Unkit uses npm dependencies with [caret range](https://nodesource.com/blog/semver-tilde-and-caret#caretflexibleminorandpatch), this means when you freshly install `unkit`, the latest features and fixes of sub-dependencies are installed.
 For upgrading we have two choices:

- - Use `npm up unkit` or `yarn upgrade unkit`: This will update lock-file with minimal risk to latest versions.
+ - Use `npm up unkit` or `yarn upgrade unkit`: This will update the lock-file with minimal risk to the latest versions.
- - Remove `package-lock.json` or `yarn.lock` and reinstall dependencies with `npm i` or `yarn` this will update all nested dependencies to latest.
+ - Remove `package-lock.json` or `yarn.lock` and reinstall dependencies with `npm i` or `yarn` this will update all nested dependencies to the latest.

 ## License